phylotastic/datelifedocker/README.md

 ### Prebuilt DateLife Docker images
 <details>
-<summary>Details:</summary>
+<summary>Details</summary>

 ### latest version

-- Was built with the 'Dockerfile' from `datelifedocker V.0.5.0`
+- Was built with `datelifedocker V.0.5.0`
-- Automatic installation of package [datelifeplot]() failed, so, it was manually installed into the local container with `devtools::install_github("phylotastic/datelifeplot")` before pushing to Docker Hub.
+- Automatic installation of package [datelifeplot](https://github.com/phylotastic/datelifeplot) failed, so, it was manually installed into the local container with `devtools::install_github("phylotastic/datelifeplot")` before pushing to Docker Hub.

 </details>